 – Person fields can be used as validators, dates trigger a reminder, etc.

-- “Multiple values”: End-users can choose 0, 1 or several values for the same field.
+- Multiple values: end-users can choose 0, 1 or several values for the same field.

-- "Read-only": Only administrators and scripts will be able to modify the value or the property.
+- Read-only: only administrators and scripts can modify the value or the property.

-Update a custom property
+Update custom properties

 Important: Once a field type is assigned to a property and the property is saved, you can't change the property field type.

-Delete a custom property
+Delete custom properties

 2. Confirm the deletion.

-You cannot delete a property if:
+You can't delete a property if:

 – it is defined in the filter, display, sorting, pre-filter or browsing section of a view configuration